Certified Internet of Things Practitioner (CIoTP™) Training Course

 • CSSP Auditor

-Course Objectives: In this course, you will gain an understanding of security threats and learn to operate a system and network security analysis platform.
-You will:
+Course Objectives: Upon completion, you will be able to understand, assess, and respond to security threats while operating a system and network security analysis platform.
+Specifically, you will:

 • Compare and contrast various threats and classify threat profiles